Proposal Methods

 The observing request form for internal proposals is available as an MS Word document (or as LaTeX templates) Requests for engineering time should fill out the Engineering Form (or in LaTeX templates).
 Non-GSU consortium members can apply for time either internally or through NOIRLab, but we ask that you do not submit the same proposal to both Time Allocation Committees.

-Proposals for semester 2025A (March - July) will be due on the last day in September 2024.
+Proposals for semester 2025B (August - December) will be due on the last day in March 2025.
 The Call for Proposals is usually announced about a month before the deadline.

 CHARA Capabilities